AWM52 1/11/18/5 - Headquarters London Victory March Contingent, 1946, part 4, Summary of events and correspondence - Part 6

 on their stay.
 Such headlines as AUSTRALIA'S BEST ARRIVE"

-"CAPE TOWN WELWCOMES AUSTRALIANS" "AUSTRALIAN NAVY'S HIGH
+"CAPE TOWN WELCOMES AUSTRALIANS" "AUSTRALIAN NAVY'S HIGH

 PRESTIGE" appeared.